srkaluva/maven_hello_world/README.md

 # maven_hello_world

 Hello World Java project build using Maven

-This project show how you can do release artifact to github and deploy the release version to Nexus.
+Using this project, you can try to execute maven goals like clean, compile, test, package, install and deploy.

+Last but not the least, you can try to execute maven-release-plugin.
+Pushing your changes to github.

+Example :
+ > mvn clean install

-mvn release:prepare
+ > mvn release:prepare -DdryRun=true
-mvn release:perform
+ > mvn release:perform